Particular/docs.particular.net/nservicebus/upgrades/asp-saga-deduplication.md

 #### 1. Run the SagaDeduplicator Utility

-Open a commandline and run the following command `NServiceBus.AzureStoragePersistence.SagaDeduplicator.exe directory=<directory> operation=Download` where:
+Open a command line and run the following command `NServiceBus.AzureStoragePersistence.SagaDeduplicator.exe directory=<directory> operation=Download` where:

  * **directory**: This should be the full path of the working directory that the de-duplication tool will use for storing conflicting sagas payloads.
 The tool will need to have read, write and delete permissions on the directory selected.
 If there are any spaces in the directory path this value should be enclosed in double quotes.
 If the tool was run previously, ensure that the directory indicated is empty.
 For example: `directory="C:\my working directory\deduplication"`.